sikaeducation/brews-migrations/README.md

 # Brews - Migrations

-This project is missing migrations- add them back in.
+This project is missing migrations but is otherwise complete.
+Use the data in the CSVs from the `/data` folder to infer the schema.